 Pigmented-Wash method

 The pigmented-wash method was adopted by potters from Tianshun to Early Jiajing period.
-To create the wash, the potter press the tip of the colored brush and either stippled or swept gently at area to be coloured.
+To create the wash, the potter press the tip of the colour brush and either stippled or swept gently at area to be coloured.
 The wash applied using this method has uneven tone of blue.

 Waterdrop-wash method

 The waterdrop wash method was most commonly used on blue and white from Late Wanli onward .
 The motif is outlined with even thickness iron-thread lines.
 The wash effect is created by dragging a pigmented water drop (suspended on the tip of the brush) across the area desired.
-This technique required great skill and creates a even coat of blue.
+This technique required great skill and creates an even coat of blue.

 Example from Hongzhi period using the pigmented wash Example from Wanli using the waterdrop wash